vbuchhold/routing-framework/README.md

 # Routing Framework

+This repository contains the C++14 source code used in the following publications/submissions:

+* V. Buchhold, P. Sanders, D. Wagner.
+Faster Traffic Assignment in Road Networks.
+  Submitted to the 20th Meeting on Algorithm Engineering and Experiments (ALENEX'18).

 ## Prerequisites

 You need to have some tools and libraries installed.
 On Debian and its derivatives (such as Ubuntu)